Paul is a barbecue enthusiast. He is currently grilling and smoking on a Komodo Kamado Ultimate 23.

-The key to great sea scallops is getting really fresh ones.
-Since sea scallops come in a range of sizes, try to get them about the size of a silver dollar so they won't fall through the slats of the grill.
+The key to preparing great sea scallops is getting really fresh ones.
+Since sea scallops come in a range of sizes, try to get some that are about the size of a silver dollar so they won't fall through the slats of the grill.
 The best recipes for grilled sea scallops are simple and avoid extra fat and grease.
 We also don't recommend grilling scallops for large groups of people since they are a bit fiddly.
-If you're grilling several dozen at the same time, it's highly likely that they'll get over cooked because it takes a couple minutes just to flip several scallops with tongs.
+If you're grilling several dozen at the same time, it's highly likely that they'll get overcooked because it takes a couple of minutes just to flip several scallops with tongs.

 If you want to serve sea scallops to a large group, we recommend pairing them with a beef option, so guests can enjoy a scallop or two, but you won't have to cook so many that they become difficult to manage.
 For a real treat, we love combining scallops with Wagyu beef.
 As the beef is resting, we put the scallops on the hot grill for a couple of minutes.
 A couple of side dishes and cocktails go really well with scallops.
 We recommend serving fresh mojitos and grilled corn on the cob.

 Read More From Delishably

 - 2–3 medium sea scallops per person